Add a network to an application

 Follow these steps to set up the blockchain network:

-1. First select the protocol of your choice and click Continue.
+- Select the protocol of your choice and click Continue.

-3. You can see the resource costs associated with this network displayed at the bottom of the form.
+- Review the resource costs associated with this network displayed at the bottom of the form.
 Click Confirm to add the network to your application.

-Now you can start adding more nodes.
+You can now start adding more nodes.

 Manage a network